cbellinger27/bendRL_reacher_tracker/README.md

-# bendRL: Visual Reaching and tracking
+# bendRL: Visual Reaching and Tracking

 In this work, we evaluate the ability to learn image-based reaching and tracking tasks via reinforcement learning on the UR10e robotic arm by Universal Robots